Alton Hardy Howard

 Alton Hardy Howard (March 28, 1925 – October 29, 2006) was a businessman, author, and a gospel songwriter from West Monroe in Ouachita Parish in northeastern Louisiana.

 Background

 Howard was the sixth of seven children born in the Rocky Branch community near Farmerville in Union Parish in North Louisiana, to a Church of Christ couple, Elisha John "Hardy" Howard (1889–1974) and the former Corinne Smith (1888–1971).
 Older brother Verna Elisha Howard was a Church of christ clergyman for more than four decades who founded the Texas-based International Gospel Hour.
 Still another older brother, W. L. "Jack" Howard, was Alton's business partner and the mayor of Monroe from 1956 to 1972 to 1976 to 1978.
-The youngest of the Howard siblings, Kelton Leroy Howard (1928–1994), died exactly two weeks after the passing of Jack Howard.
+The youngest of the Howard siblings was Kelton Leroy Howard (1928–1994).
 Howard was predeceased by two sisters, Euphra H. Terry (1914–1980) and Cassyle H. McMurry (1918–1989).

 During World War II, Howard served in the Ninth Air Force and flew twelve missions over Germany as a gunner on a B26 bomber.